camunda/camunda-docs/docs/components/modeler/camunda-modeler/element-templates/element-templates.md

 ---
 id: camunda-modeler-element-templates
-title: Element Templates
+title: Element templates
 ---

 :::note
-Element Templates can be used with Camunda Modeler version 1.0 and higher.
+Element templates can be used with Camunda Modeler version 1.0 and higher.
 They are currently available in BPMN diagrams only.
 :::

 # Overview